astrails/safe/README.markdown

 astrails-safe
 =============

-Simple mysql and filesystem backups with S3 support (with optional encryption)
+Simple database and filesystem backups with S3 support (with optional encryption)

 Motivation
 ----------